This article will help you read and understand your pathology report for Hodgkin lymphoma.

 Reed-Sternberg cells are used to divide Hodgkin lymphomas into 2 main groups:

-Classic Hodgkin lymphoma - Lots of Reed-Sternberg cells are seen in this group.
-This group is further divided into nodular sclerosis classic Hodgkin lymphoma, mixed cellularity classic Hodgkin lymphoma, lymphocyte-rich classic Hodgkin lymphoma, and lymphocyte-depleted classic Hodgkin lymphoma.
+- Classic Hodgkin lymphoma – Lots of Reed-Sternberg cells are seen in this group.
 Classic Hodgkin lymphoma usually only involves lymph nodes and is rarely seen spreading to other organ systems.
 This group is further divided into several subtypes (see Types of Hodgkin lymphoma below).

 Types of Hodgkin lymphoma